Skip to main content

 Figure \(\PageIndex{2}\): A Simplified Diagram of Isotachs (dashed lines), and the location of a jet streak... a bullseye where the strongest winds are present.
 (Public Domain; Alicia Mullens) Alternate description of image

-The last three questions for this investigation are based on Figure 8.4.3, which is a 300 mb map created using weather data collected at 1200 UTC on March 13, 2018.
+The last three questions for this investigation are based on Figure 8.4.3, a 300 mb map generated from weather data collected at 1200 UTC on March 13, 2018.

 300mb heights and isotachs.
 Additional details in caption.